-- Participants will go to the game by school transportation unless other arrangements have been made with the coach prior to the game. - There will be school transportation available for all participants for the return trip home. - If parents wish to have students ride with them or another adult, they must send a written note to the coach prior to departure. - Students should make arrangements for a ride home after returning to school from a game.
+- Participants will go to a game by school transportation unless other arrangements have been made with the coach prior to the game. - There will be school transportation available for all participants for the return trip home. - If parents wish to have students ride with them or another adult, they must send a written note to the coach prior to departure. - Students should make arrangements for a ride home after returning to school from a game.
 Parents are urged to meet the returning vans or buses promptly after their return to campus. - No one will be allowed to leave the gym to go eat unless accompanied by a coach.
-The bus will stop after the game in order for food to be purchased, if time permits
+The bus may stop after the game for food if time permits